gurugio/linuxdeveloptip/crash_debug-stackoverflow.md

 # other useful commands

+* bt -FF: print all stacks for local variables, function pointers and etc
 * sys: system information
 * bt -l: detail call-stack
 * mach: machine information and registers (stack address of kernel, irq and etc)